-The second nominee in the category is the Roslyn Cemetery Commission.
-For years, the Roslyn Cemetery Commission has been working diligently to preserve one of the most unique cemeteries in Washington State.
+The second nominee in the category is Richard Watts for his work at the Roslyn Cemetery which includes 26 seperate cemeteries.
+For years, the Richard has been working diligently to preserve one of the most unique cemeteries in Washington State.
 Aside from the daily work of maintaining and protecting the character of the cemeteries is the desire to document and interpret the cemeteries for future generations.

 In the category for Outstanding Achievement in Preservation Media, the award is given to a nominee who uses mass communications technology to inform the public about historic preservation.
 This year’s award will be given to the Skagit County Historical Society for the Skagit Heritage Barn Tour and Interpretation program.
 The Skagit Valley Historical Society applied for funding from Skagit County hotel-motel tax receipts to prepare color brochures illustrating all the local barns listed in the heritage barn register.
 In addition to the brochure the society also developed a web-based driving tour to teach residents and visitors about the regions rich agricultural heritage.
 On the tour, information about each barn can be uploaded to a mobile devise with detailed information about the barns and the families who settled in valley.